cloudfoundry/docs-deploying-cf/openstack/deploying_microbosh.html.md

   vip: <allocated_floating_ip> # Optional
 ~~~

-* The `vip` option is optional, and allows you to associate a floating IP address to the Micro Bosh vm in case you want to access it from outside of the vm network.
+* The `vip` option is optional, and allows you to associate a floating IP address to the MicroBosh VM in case you want to access it from outside of the VM network.
 If set, `allocated_floating_ip` **must** be a previously allocated floating ip.

 If you are using the new [OpenStack Networking](http://www.openstack.org/software/openstack-networking/) component, adapt the network section with below settings: